-1 Т Ţ
+additional interest as set

+out in the said

+Award.

+16. Nucovo Vista Ambojini Property Nucovo Vista Property An order dated 9 th September,

+Property Developers Limited, an operational 2019 passed by Hon'ble National

+Limited creditor filed a petition Company Law Tribunal, Chennai,

-ıp of the corporate insolvency
+under Section 9 of the the corporate insolvency

-Company. resolution process

-("CIRP") of Ambojini
+IBC,2016 before NCLT, resolution process ("CIRP") of

-("Corporate Debtor")
+Chennai against Ambojini Ambojini ("Corporate Debtor")

-commenced and Dr. L.
+for winding up of the commenced and Dr. L. Natarajan

-Natarajan was appointed

-as the Interim Resolution
+Company. was appointed as the Interim

-Professional ("IRP") for
+Resolution Professional ("IRP") for

 the Corporate Debtor.

-Pursuant thereto, ASK
+Pursuant thereto, ASK filed its

-filed its claim for an

-amount of Rs.
+claim for an amount of Rs.

-182,52,80,395/- (Rupees
+182,52,80,395/- (Rupees One

-One Hundred Eighty Two
+Hundred Eighty Two Crores Fifty

-Crores Fifty Two Lakh

-Eighty Thousand Three
+Two Lakh Eighty Thousand Three

-Hundred Ninety Five
+Hundred Ninety Five only) ("said

-only) (" said Claim ") vide

-Form C to the IRP against
+Claim") vide Form C to the IRP

-the Corporate Debtor.
+against the Corporate Debtor.

-However, the IRP failed
+However, the IRP failed to admit

-to admit ASK as a

-financial creditor and
+ASK as a financial creditor and

-consequently failed to
+consequently failed to induct ASK

-induct ASK in the

-Committee of Creditors
+in the Committee of Creditors of

-of the Corporate Debtor
+the Corporate Debtor ("COC").

-("COC").

-14. ASK Investment Interim Resolution Being aggrieved by the Pursuant to the filing of

-Managers Limited Professional of failure of the IRP to admit the Application, the IRP

-Ambojini Property ASK in the COC, ASK filed a vide an email dated

-Developers Miscellaneous Application 1stOctober, 2019

-before Hon'ble National admitted us as financial

-Company Law Tribunal, creditor and also

-Chennai, whereby ASK, admitted the said Claim.

-inter-alia, sought a stay on

-the meeting of the COC to In light of the aforesaid,

-be held on 3rdOctober, the Hon'ble National

-2019 until its admission as Company Law Tribunal,

-a financial creditor in the Chennai was pleased to

-COC. pass an order recording

-that the issues between

-the parties have been

-satisfied and accordingly,

-disposed of the

-Miscellaneous

-Application.

-Pursuant thereto,

-meeting of the COC was

-held on 3rdOctober,

-2019, at which time Mr.

-Anil Khicha has been

-appointed as the

-Resolution

-Professional("RP") of the

-Corporate Debtor.
+17. ASK Investment Interim Resolution Being aggrieved by the Pursuant to the filing of the Managers Professional of failure of the IRP to admit Application, the IRP vide an email Limited Ambojini Property ASK in the COC, ASK filed a dated 1st October, 2019 admitted Developers Miscellaneous Application us as financial creditor and also before Hon'ble National admitted the said Claim.
+In light of Company Law Tribunal, the aforesaid, the Hon'ble Chennai, whereby ASK, National inter-alia, sought a stay on Company Law Tribunal, Chennai the meeting of the COC to was pleased to pass an order be held on 3 rd October, 2019 recording that the issues between until its admission as a the parties have been satisfied financial creditor in the COC. and accordingly, disposed of the Miscellaneous Application.
+Pursuant thereto, meeting of the COC was held on 3 rd October, 2019, at which time Mr. Anil Khicha has been appointed as the Resolution Professional("RP") of the Corporate Debtor.
 Further, despite the email and order of the Hon'ble National Company Law Tribunal, the IRP/RP failed to include ASK in the COC.
-15. ASK Investment Managers Limited Interim Resolution Professional and Resolution Professional of Ambojini Property Developers Being aggrieved by the failure of the IRP/RP to admit ASK in the COC, ASK filed an Application before Hon'ble National Company Law Tribunal, Chennai against the Interim Resolution Professional and the Resolution Professional of the Corporate Debtor inter-alia seeking (1) a declaration that the preliminary meeting of the Committee of Creditors be declared as null and void; (2) set aside the formation of the Committee of Creditors of the Corporate Debtor.
-Resolution Professional vide its letter dated 24th
+18. ASK Investment Being aggrieved by the Pursuant thereto, the Resolution Professional and failure of the IRP/RP to Professional vide its letter dated Limited Resolution admit ASK in the COC, ASK 24 th October 2019 observed that Professional of filed an Application before we are related party of the Ambojini Property Hon'ble National Company Corporate Debtor.